|

 empowering, but it really

 isn’t” was said approximately 756 times.
-Well, no shit, it

 you know what else?
 It